rkaunismaa/ComputerVisionProjectsWithPyTorch/README.md

 11:35am I was running the notebook that ran yesterday on docker hfpt_July21 and it kept crashing.
 A Reboot solved the crashing problem.

+## Friday, September 1, 2023

+4:00pm That failing notebook (Chapter_02/cv_reg_batch_aug_2.ipynb) was because it was running out of computer ram.
+Increasing the swapfile from 2gb to 32gb and reducing the number of epochs from 15 to 12 allowed the notebook to run without errors.
+And this was running under the new docker container created off of the 'docker pull huggingface/transformers-pytorch-gpu' image I pulled down on Wednesday.

+So keep this in mind!
+Always pay attention to cpu memory and gpu memory when you run a notebook.